 Essentially, a quick-acting carbohydrate needs to be given, followed by a longer-acting carbohydrate.

-- Glucose 10-20 g is given by mouth, either in liquid form or as granulated sugar (two teaspoons) or sugar lumps.
+- Quick-acting carbohydrate 15-20 g is given by mouth, either in liquid form (eg, 150-200 ml pure fruit juice - but don't use fruit juice if there is renal failure) or as granulated sugar (two teaspoons) or sugar lumps.

 If hypoglycaemia causes unconsciousness, or the patient is unco-operative